Educational Technology

 Final theses

-Students have the opportunity to write term papers as well as Bachelor's and Master's theses within our Research Group.
+Students have the opportunity to write term papers as well as Bachelor and Master theses within our Research Group.
 Please note that we can only supervise term papers submitted by students who have participated in our courses (e.g., within the MAP-DUF module).

-Guidelines for term papers, Bachelor's and Master's theses
+Guidelines for term papers, Bachelor and Master theses

 Contact: Claudia Schrader